 If you think about it, life is full of potential triggers that can set off our stress levels.

-What I’m going to say next isn’t complicated, although it does need commitment and practice.
 The good news is: you’ll likely start feeling a positive change pretty quickly!

-So take a look at these steps:
+So take a look at the steps below.

 “There are no enemies inside.
 Every part of us is trying to save our lives.”